 Deleting police data is discretionary.

 Not everyone can get their police data and PNC record removed.
-If you were lawfully and correctly convicted it is highly unlikely the police will agree to removing it.
+If you were lawfully and correctly cautioned or convicted it is highly unlikely the police will agree to removing it.
 Even if you were not convicted, if the police lawfully took and/ or made data with your details they might refuse.